-The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Section 7 of Article VIII of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly; the Pennsylvania Infrastructure Investment Authority Act, Act No. 1988-16, approved March 1, 1988 (the "1988 Pennvest Act"); the Small Water Systems Assistance Act, Act No.1992-5, approved March 16, 1992 (the "1992 Act" and collectively with the 1988 Pennvest Act, the "Pennvest Acts"); constitutional referendum questions approved by the voters of the Commonwealth on April 26, 1988 (the "1988 Referendum") and April 28, 1992 the "1992 Referendum," and collectively with the 1988 Referendum, the "Pennvest Referenda"); the Act No. 2004-218, approved November 30, 2004 (the Pennworks Act"); the Water and Wastewater Treatment Project Bond Act, Act No. 2004-10, approved February 12, 2004 (the "Water and Wastewater Treatment Project Bond Act " and collectively with the Pennworks Act, the "Pennworks Act, the "Pennworks Referendum").
-The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the State Treasurer, and the Auditor General (the "Issuing Officials") on May 11, 2007, and May 22, 2007 (collectively, the "Resolutions").
+The Bonds are authorized and issued pursuant to and in full compliance with the provisions, restrictions and limitations of Sections 7 and 16 of Article VIII of the Constitution; the laws of the Commonwealth, including the Capital Facilities Debt Enabling Act, Act No. 1999-1, approved February 9, 1999, as amended, annual capital budget bills and various bond authorization bills enacted by the General Assembly; the Pennsylvania Infrastructure Investment Authority Act, Act No. 1988-16, approved March 1, 1988 (the "1988 Pennvest Act"); the Small Water Systems Assistance Act, Act No.1992-5, approved March 16, 1992 (the "1992 Act" and collectively with the 1988 Pennvest Act, the "Pennvest Acts"); constitutional referendum questions approved by the voters of the Commonwealth on April 26, 1988 (the "1988 Referendum") and April 28, 1992 (the "1992 Referendum," and collectively with the 1988 Referendum, the "Pennvest Referenda"); the Act No. 2004-218, approved November 30, 2004 (the Pennworks Act"); the Water and Wastewater Treatment Project Bond Act, Act No. 2004-10, approved February 12, 2004 (the "Water and Wastewater Treatment Project Bond Act" and collectively with the Pennworks Act, the "Pennworks Acts"); a constitutional referendum question approved by the voters of the Commonwealth on April 27, 2004 (the "Pennworks Referendum"); the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, Act No. 2005-1, approved April 13, 2005 (the "Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act"); the Act No. 2005-45, approved July 13, 2005 (collectively with the Growing Greener Environmental Stewardship and Watershed Protection Enhancement Authorization Act, the "Growing Greener II Acts"); a constitutional referendum question approved by the voters of the Commonwealth on April 10, 1984 (the "1984 Referendum"); the Pennsylvania Economic Revitalization Act, No. 1984-104 approved July 2, 1984 ("the PERF Act"); the Land and Water Conservation and Reclamation Act, Act No. 1967-443 approved January 19, 1968 as amended (the "Land and Water Conservation and Reclamation Act") and a constitutional referendum question approved by the voters of the Commonwealth on November 3, 1987 ("the 1987 Referendum"); and the Agricultural Area Security Law Act No. 1981-43 approved June 30, 1981 as amended (the "Agricultural Area Security Law").
+The Bonds are also authorized and issued pursuant to resolutions adopted by the Governor, the State Treasurer, and the Auditor General (the "Issuing Officials") on November 16, 2007, December 6, 2007 and December 13, 2007 (collectively, the "Resolutions").